mendix/m2ee-tools/doc/install-1.md

 ## Deployment Tools for Debian

 The deployment tools, written in python are available in a public apt repository.
-When using Debian Wheezy this repository can be added to your apt sources as follows:
+When using Debian Jessie this repository can be added to your apt sources as follows:

-    deb http://packages.mendix.com/platform/debian/ wheezy main contrib non-free
+    deb http://packages.mendix.com/platform/debian/ jessie main contrib non-free

 ### GPG keyring